Lalitaditya Muktapida: Hindu Kush-Pamir region

 Goetz' interpretation was widely accepted and cited by the subsequent scholars.
 However, Tansen Sen (2004) rejects Goetz' assessment of Lalitaditya's exploits as exaggerated, based on his study of the contemporary Chinese and Tibetan records, as well as numismatic evidence.
 Sen also analyzed the writings of the Korean monk Hyecho (who visited Kashmir in 725 CE, at the beginning of Lalitaditya's reign) and the Chinese monk Wukon (who stayed in Kashmir for four years during c.
 753-763 CE, after Lalitaditya's death).
-None of these sources support Goetz' assertion that Lalitaditya managed to establish a vast Kashmiri empire in the Hindukush-Pamir region, or that he marched across the Taklamakan desert.
+None of these sources support Goetz' assertion that Lalitaditya managed to establish a vast Kashmiri empire in the Hindu Kush-Pamir region, or that he marched across the Taklamakan desert.
 Historical evidence indicates that the Tang dynasty retained control of the oasis states in the desert region until the early 780s CE, when the Tibetans established their dominance.
 There is no evidence of Lalitaditya's march to Pamir region either: the Old Tibetan Annals establish that a number of northern Pamir rulers sent envoys to pay homage to the Tibetan court in 756-757 CE.
 This suggests that this area was under control of the Tibetans, whose records do not mention any conflict with Kashmir.

-Goetz considered the Tokharian origin of Lalitaditya's minister Chankuna (IAST: Caṇkuṇa) as an evidence of the Kashmiri hegemony over the Turkic kingdoms.
-According to Kalhana, Lalitaditya brought Chankuna to Kashmir from the Tuhkhara land (Tokharistan).
-"Chankuna" is believed to be a Sanskrit transcription of the Chinese title jiangjun ("military general").
-Goetz speculated that Chankuna was a Tokharian general in the Chinese army, and introduced the Chinese warfare techniques in Kashmir, which enhanced Lalitaditya's military campaigns.
-Sen criticizes this theory, pointing out that Kalhana's writings acclaim Chankuna for magical powers, not military expertise.
-Moreover, the Tokharian origin of Chankuna cannot be considered as concrete evidence of Kashmiri control over southern Hindukush region.

 According to Sen's theory, the Karkotas achieved successes against Tibetans as part of an alliance with the Tang dynasty.
-These successes led to development of legends about Kashmir's dominance in the southern Hindukush-Pamir region.
+These successes led to development of legends about Kashmir's dominance in the southern Hindu Kush-Pamir region.
 Based on these legends, four centuries later, Kalhana characterized Lalitaditya as a world-conqueror.